 After many uses though, drive pulleys often get bent, cracked, and generally worn out which can create noise while the unit is running.
 If you find your Maytag washer making loud noise when spinning due to a defective drive pulley, it will need to be replaced.
+Inspecting the drive pulley necessitates some disassembly of your washer, so don’t hesitate to contact a professional.

 Your washer’s tub bearing is mounted in the center of the outer tub, and its job is to keep the inner tub spinning smoothly and quietly.
 Unfortunately though, overloading your washer or even using low-grade detergents can damage the bearing.